dmoreno757/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

+### Summary
+Project is a web app where workers of an emergency crew can enter new messages and get a classification as result.
+The web app also shows graphs to gather some metrics.
+This project us bas on a machine learning pipeline where it first starts in the ETL stage and goes into the Machine Learning.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.